Entren Los Que Quieran: Commercial

 Entren Los Que Quieran peaked at number six on the Billboard Latin Albums chart, remaining on the chart for 25 weeks.
 It also peaked at number 25 on the Billboard Rap Albums chart, remaining on the chart for one week, as well as number 199 on the magazine's Top Current Albums chart.
 The record peaked at number one in Argentina, number 22 in Mexico, and number 90 in Spain.

 "Calma Pueblo" was the first single to be released from the album; it was released on August 9, 2010.
 "Vamo' A Portarnos Mal" was the second single released from the album; it peaked at #32 on the Billboard Latin Pop Airplay, #21 on the Billboard Latin Tropical Airplay, and #11 on the Billboard Latin Rhythm Airplay charts.
 "Digo Lo Que Pienso" peaked at #16 on the Latin Rhythm Digital Songs.
 "Baile de los Pobres" was the fourth single to be released from the album, on February 21, 2011.
 The fifth single, "Muerte en Hawaii", peaked at #33 on the Latin Pop Airplay and #11 on the Latin Rhythm Airplay charts.
-"Latinoamerica" peaked at #9 on the Billboard Latin Digital Songs and #3 on the Latin Rhythm Digital Songs chart.
+"Latinoamérica" peaked at #9 on the Billboard Latin Digital Songs and #3 on the Latin Rhythm Digital Songs chart.
 "La Vuelta al Mundo" was the last single from the album; it peaked at #14 on the Latin Rhythm Airplay chart and #44 in Mexico.